What Is Session Replay & Recording?

 How do session replays go beyond (or complement) traditional web analytics?

-While data always speaks the truth, Session Replays help give you a visual understanding of what that customer data is telling you.
-By giving rich context to traditional data points and analytics tools, analysts can literally walk in the user’s shoes inside the digital experience to understand the “why” behind the “what”.
+While data always speaks the truth, session replays help you see what that data is telling you.
+By giving rich context to traditional data points and analytics tools, session replay lets you understand how users experience your site.

 How do Session Replays & Recordings Work?